AbdoulSy/ADSP/apps_wrapper/management/speech.md

-And just before your eyes, a board will be generated, handling the commits and file changes where reports of the progress could be easily shown, how far are you from the best es6, css3, and graph standards. with security and time management for all three people, where these people will just have to create code on directories, not even worry about the commits, and just by following the automatically generated cards -> just like a game. the application will become more and more complex in some parts, but the developer will have free choice in creating its code. and ultimately when the dashboard shows green everywhere the application is complete.
+And just before your eyes, a board will be generated, handling the commits and file changes where reports of the progress could be easily shown, how far are you from the best es6, css3, and graph standards. with security and time management for all three people, where these people will just have to create code on directories, not even worry about the commits messages, and just by following the automatically generated cards -> just like a game. the application will become more and more complex in some parts, but the developer will have free choice in creating its code. and ultimately when the dashboard shows green everywhere the application is complete.